WETA (FM)

-WETA (90.9 FM) is a non-commercial, public FM radio station licensed to serve Washington, D.C., broadcasting a classical music format.
-Its studios are located in Arlington, Virginia and its broadcast tower is located near Arlington at.
+WETA (90.9 FM) is a non-commercial radio station licensed to Washington, D.C., United States, broadcasting a classical music format.
+Its studios, shared with primary PBS member WETA-TV (channel 26), are located inside the Sharon Percy Rockefeller Center for Public Media on Campbell Avenue in Arlington, Virginia, and its broadcast tower is located near Arlington at.

 WETA is a grandfathered "superpower" station.
 The station covers the Washington metropolitan area with the highest analog effective radiated power (ERP) of any FM station in the market with 75,000 watts.
-This exceeds the maximum analog ERP limit allowed for a Class B FM station, and is also above the maximum allowable analog ERP for the station's antenna height above average terrain (HAAT) according to current FCC rules, which is 32,000 watts at 186 meters.
+This exceeds the maximum analog ERP limit allowed for a Class B FM station, and is also above the maximum allowable analog ERP for the station's antenna height above average terrain (HAAT) according to current Federal Communications Commission rules, which is 32,000 watts at 186 m.

-WETA programming is simulcast on WGMS 89.1 in Hagerstown, Maryland, and on translator W205BL 88.9 in Frederick, Maryland.
+WETA programming is simulcast on WGMS (89.1 FM) in Hagerstown, Maryland, and on translator W205BL 88.9 in Frederick, Maryland.
 WETA and WGMS broadcast using HD Radio.

 Past formats and format changes

 From 1970 through early 2005, WETA featured a mixed radio format of classical music, folk music, jazz, and news.
 It switched to a predominantly news and talk radio format from February 28, 2005, until January 22, 2007, when it switched to its current all-classical radio format.
-The switch was part of an unusual deal between the public radio station and commercial station WGMS (FM), which abandoned the classical music format it had aired for decades after an attempt to sell WGMS to Washington Commanders owner Dan Snyder failed.
-The FCC subsequently granted WETA permission to use the WGMS call letters for its Hagerstown, Maryland repeater station, formerly known as WETH.
+The switch was part of an unusual deal between the public radio station and commercial station WGMS, which abandoned the classical music format it had aired for decades after an attempt to sell WGMS to Washington Commanders owner Dan Snyder failed.
+The Federal Communications Commission subsequently granted WETA permission to use the WGMS call letters for its repeater station in Hagerstown, Maryland, formerly known as WETH.